Big inning puts Austin 18U baseball team in the big game - Austin Daily Herald

 “It’s the last chance for a lot of us,” Mills, a 2019 Austin grad, said.
 “I was feeling good about the game tonight and I was ready to come out and play and compete.
 On the first at bat, he gave me a pitch down the middle and it was a little slower than I expected, but I was able to get it.
 In my second at bat, I had my first pitch right where I wanted it.”

-Austin sent 12 hitters to the plate in the second as it stacked up six hits and scored eight times in the frame.
+Austin sent 12 hitters to the plate in the second, stacking up six hits and scoring eight times in the frame.

 Austin’s big rally came after the team mustered just seven total hits while committing five errors in a 6-5 win over Rochester John Marshall in the quarterfinals Monday night.

-The Austin defense stepped up big time in the fifth inning after East had put together four hits to get within 8-2.
+The Austin defense stepped up big time in the fifth inning after East put together four hits to get within 8-2.
 East had the bases loaded with one out, when third baseman Jackson Oehlfke scooped up a grounder and threw to home for the second out of the inning and Nick Dunlap made a diving grab in left field to save at least two runs and end the frame.

 “I knew I had to make a big play with the opportunity I was given,” Dunlap said.

-East added two more runs to inch within 8-4 in the sixth, but Cole Walter came in as a relief pitcher and immediately snagged a line drive and threw to first for an inning ending double play.
+East added two more runs to inch within 8-4 in the sixth, but Cole Walter came in as a relief pitcher and immediately snagged a line-drive and threw to first for an inning ending double play.

 Austin will play for the final time this summer when it hosts Rochester Mayo in the Southern Minny championship in Marcusen Park at 6:30 p.m.
 Friday.